Netflix/OpenVPCal/README.md

 * Record multiple frames for each patch; the suggested amount is 10 for each.
 When exporting the patches, there is an option to export one frame per patch or multiple frames.
 * Set the camera recording mode to RAW (if possible).
 * Set the camera at the colour temperature of choice.
-We suggest setting it to the white point of the LED wall (normally 65000Kelvin) or Auto white-balance the camera towards the center target grey square.
+We suggest setting it to the white point of the LED wall (normally 65000 Kelvin) or Auto white-balance the camera towards the centre target grey square.
 This choice is important as it will generate different calibrations.
 For more information about the different use cases, see below in the “Calibration Use Cases'' section.
-* Set the exposure so that the center square hits 18% of the camera’s sensitivity.
+* Set the exposure so that the centre square hits 18% of the camera’s sensitivity.
 Use the camera's false colour tool or a light meter to set the exposure until the whole square is set to 18% (e.g. the box becomes green on an Alexa, Red or Venice).
 Use the 17% and 19% small patches at the bottom of the frame to make sure your exposure sits “in the middle”, as false colours can have quite a broad range, relatively speaking.
 Ideally, use a t-stop that would be used on production.
-Otherwise, a good range is between T2>T5.6.
+Otherwise, a good range is between T4>T8.
 ND filters might be required to hit that exposure.
 Preferably, do not use shutter angle or camera FPS to adjust the exposure (it might create multiplexing issues).
 Get as close as possible to what will be used during production and/or is required for a correct genlock between the camera and the LED wall.
 If the distance between the wall and the camera is correct, moving the camera slightly closer or further away from the wall should not generate a drop/increase in the exposure (the false colour should stay consistent).

 <img src="docs/source/images/image36.png" alt="image_tooltip" width="20%" height="50%">

 ###### Playback/Processor

-* If the sequence has only one frame per patch, play it with a frame rate equal to 1/10 of the camera recording's FPS: if the camera records at 25 FPS, set the playback to 2.5FPS.
+* If the sequence has only one frame per patch, play it with a frame rate equal to 1/10 of the camera recording's FPS: if the camera records at 25 FPS, set the playback to 2.5 FPS.
 * If the exact number of patches is available, the playback speed should be set at the camera FPS.
 * Disable any frame blending and playback loop; the sequence should stop at its last frame.
 * Check the video data range (Legal/Full) throughout the pipeline.
 If a difference can be perceived between the four squares (image below), it is correctly set.
 Note that when in an ST2084 pipeline, the differences in the black might be slightly less perceivable than the ones in the white squares.
+Use the SPG Patterns to have a better overview.
 * If the difference between squares is imperceptible, check the video pipeline from the media player to the wall (Media Player settings, GPU settings, Image processor settings) and make sure that the video range is set consistently throughout the pipeline.
 Don’t trust HDMI metadata, force all settings manually if possible.
 * Scale the content until the center target grey square covers 60/70% of the vertical camera field of view